 - Press the Go button to open the COM Add-ins window.

-- The deselect all the selected add-ins.
+- Then deselect all the selected add-ins.

 - Press the OK button.

-Solution 3: Set Up a New User Profile
+3. Set up a new User Profile

 - Open the Run accessory with the Windows key + R keyboard shortcut.
 Enter control and press Enter.

 - Click Mail in the Control Panel.